aalto-trafficsense/public-transport-dataset/README.md

 CSV-versions of the data are available in the [csv folder](https://github.com/aalto-trafficsense/public-transport-dataset/tree/master/csv).
 The [psql folder](https://github.com/aalto-trafficsense/public-transport-dataset/tree/master/psql) contains instructions and scripts to import the data into a
-PostgreSQL database.
+PostgreSQL database and produce reports and comparison tables between the manual log and recognised trips.
+Output from three sample methods is included for testing.

 ## device-data

 Mobile client samples were collected using the [TrafficSense android client](https://play.google.com/store/apps/details?id=fi.aalto.trafficsense.trafficsense).
-The client program uses the fused location provider and activity recognition from Google play services.
+The client program uses the fused location provider and activity recognition from [Google Play Services](https://developers.google.com/android/guides/overview).
 The following fields were collected into the dataset:
   1. time (timestamp without timezone)
   1. device_id (integer, stable identifier for the device)
   1. lat (double, latitude)